White Rim Road

-The White Rim Road is a 71.2 mi (Note: Length of 71.2 mi is measured from Shafer Trail junction to Mineral Bottom Road junction, which define the end points of the White Rim Road.
+The White Rim Road is a 71.2 mi, (Note: The length of 71.2 mi is measured from Shafer Trail junction to Mineral Bottom Road junction, which define the endpoints of the White Rim Road.
 Including both access roads but none of the spur roads, the total distance is 89.4 mi.
-Including round-trips on all spur roads but excluding the access roads, the total distance is 92 mi.
-Including both access roads and round-trips on all spur roads, the total distance is 110.2 mi.
-The average distance for a trip, depending on spur roads taken, would be approximately 100 mi which is the number usually given for the road's length.
+Including round trips on all spur roads but excluding the access roads, the total distance is 92 mi.
+Including both access roads and round trips on all spur roads, the total distance is 110.2 mi.
+The average distance for a trip, depending on spur roads taken, would be approximately 100 mi, which is the number usually given for the road's length.
 Completing the circuit back to a starting point would add 8 mi of the paved Island in the Sky road which links Shafer Trail and Mineral Bottom Road.
-All distances are based on official park map measurements between junctions.) unpaved four-wheel drive road that traverses the top of the White Rim Sandstone formation below the Island in the Sky mesa of Canyonlands National Park in southern Utah in the United States.
+All distances are based on official park map measurements between junctions.) unpaved four-wheel-drive road that traverses the top of the White Rim Sandstone formation below the Island in the Sky mesa of Canyonlands National Park in southern Utah in the United States.
 The road was constructed in the 1950s by the Atomic Energy Commission to provide access for individual prospectors intent on mining uranium deposits for use in nuclear weapons production during the Cold War.
 Large deposits had been found in similar areas within the region; however, the mines along the White Rim Road produced very little uranium and all the mines were abandoned.